yuvitbatra/yuvitbatra.github.io/README.md

 # yuvitbatra.github.io
-This is portfolio designed to showcase all of my teach skills
+This is portfolio designed to showcase all of my tech skills